altomator/Image_Retrieval/README.md

 Some parameters should be set before running the script:
 - `$ProcessIllThreshold`: max number of illustrations to be processed (Watson allows a free amount of calls per day)
-- `$classifCBIR`: CBIR API to be used.
-For IBM Watson: "ibm"
 - `$CSthreshold`: minimum confidence score for a classification to be used
 - `$genreClassif`: list of illustration genres to be processed (drawing, pictures... but not maps)
 - `$apiKeyWatson`: your API key

 Usage for content recognition:
->perl toolbox.pl -CC IN
+>perl toolbox.pl -CC IN -ibm

 Usage for face detection:
->perl toolbox.pl -DF IN
+>perl toolbox.pl -DF IN -ibm

 Note: the image content is sent to Watson as an IIIF URL.